 - Reiterating that learning is a three way partnership with whānau, learners and school or kura, and providing support for whānau to understand how they might best help with their child’s learning using digital tools.

 - Providing activities to engage with the community to unpack and share their experiences and ideas

 - Discussing the best ways to involve the community in ongoing dialogue.

-- Covering practicalities, for example: how issues of equity will be addressed; how devices will be funded; how devices will be kept secure, and learners will be supported in their learning online; what the expectations will be for day-to-day learning.
+- Covering practicalities, for example how: issues of equity will be addressed; devices will be funded; devices will be kept secure, and learners will be supported in their learning online; and what the expectations will be for day-to-day learning.